 Finally, I have a study of misplaced “F” plate markings that are sometimes found on output from flat press printing plates.

-The following consists of the links to my websites, a dedication, and an 11c Hayes literature reference list.
+Following are the links to my website articles, a dedication, and an 11c Hayes literature reference list.
 I make an appearance at the end of this website.

 |click||The FDCs of the 11c Hayes Stamp of 1922|